Gowthamsailokes/yourskitchen/README.md

 1.Language Service
 2.Azure Bot Service
 Problem Statement
-Yours kitchen has identified several challenges that are impacting its overall performance and customer satisfaction.
+Yours kitchen has Identified several challenges that are impacting its overall performance and customer satisfaction.
 These challenges necessitate a strategic and comprehensive approach to address key areas of concern.

 Project Description:
 The goal of this project is to enhance and modernize the overall dining experience at Yours Kitchen.
 By leveraging technology and implementing strategic improvements, we aim to create a seamless and enjoyable experience for both new and returning customers.